-I use a heavy bouncer (about one ounce per every 10-feet of water being fished), about a 3 ½-foot snell of line, and a #4 Super-Glo Attractor Hook in either super-glo pink or super-glo orange colors baited with a nightcrawler or leech.
+I use a heavy bouncer (about one ounce per every 10-feet of water being fished), about a 3 ½-foot snell of line, and a #4 fish hook in either super-glo pink or super-glo orange colors baited with a nightcrawler or leech.
 The heavy bouncer allows me to cover water quickly searching for active biters, and the colored hook and bait combination has proven deadly when presented quickly behind a bouncer.

-Mainly angler choose the more traditional slip-sinker live bait rig in this situation.
+Mainly anglers choose the more traditional slip-sinker to live bait rig in this situation.
 I have found, however, that I can cover water more quickly to put my bait in front of more fish utilizing this set-up.
-Another key, is that by keeping the bouncer fishing fairly vertically imparts a stuttering action to the bait that often triggers aggressive bites.
+Another key is that keeping the bouncer fishing fairly vertically imparts a stuttering action to the bait that often triggers aggressive bites.
 I often fish this rig close to 1 mph, whereas traditional “riggers” often fish slip-sinker rigs at about half that speed.

 June often means biting walleyes that can be caught consistently.
-Using the afore-mentioned tips can, in fact, help you get in on the “aggressive walleyes of June” this year.
-As always, good luck on the water and remember to include a youngster in your next outdoors adventure!
+Using the aforementioned tips can, in fact, help you get in on the “aggressive walleyes of June” this year.
+As always, good luck on the water, and remember to include a youngster in your next outdoor adventure!